kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 Health check:
 - A static health endpoint is served at `/healthz` (served from `public/healthz`).
 After starting, verify readiness with `npm run healthcheck` (expects HTTP 200 on /healthz).
 The healthcheck targets 127.0.0.1 by default.
+- If you interrupt the server with Ctrl+C, the process may exit with code 130; this is expected and not a build failure.

 Browserslist:
 - To update the Browserslist DB locally, run: `npx update-browserslist-db@latest`